 I begin my development process by creating “source”.
 What do I mean by that?

 It means I’m *not* writing music yet.
-Instead, I’m talking about creating raw material that will help me create music.
+Instead, I begin by creating raw material that will help me create music.

-Here are some approaches I took with that:
+Here are some approaches I took for this project:

 - Recording 2 - 3 hours worth of guitar feedback.